Crop Insurance Australia

 Is crop insurance worth it for Australian farmers?

 Crop insurance protects the significant input costs invested in each growing season.
-A single hailstorm, frost event or failed season can result in losses exceeding $500 per hectare.
+A single hailstorm or fire can result in losses exceeding $500 per hectare.
 For many farmers, the cost of insurance is modest compared to the financial impact of an uninsured crop loss, particularly for operations carrying debt or lease obligations.

 When do I need to arrange crop insurance?